 Alrawhani told CPJ that al-Mureisi’s son was left alone in the hospital, and that relatives later received a call of unknown origin telling them to go to the hospital to attend to him.

 The human rights organization Al-Karama similarly reported that al-Mureisi did not report on politics.
-The organization said al-Mureisi once appeared on a program hosted by Salman al-Awdah, a television cleric who himself was later detained, and discussed how internet technology can reach the Arab world.
-In September 2017, authorities under Crown Prince Mohammed bin Salman began an ongoing wave of arrests of perceived dissidents, including journalists, academics, religious figures and activists, that has targeted those who were previously critical of the Saudi government, as well as independent thinkers and writers who did not publicly state their support for the crown prince or his policies.
+The organization said al-Mureisi once appeared on a program hosted by Salman al-Awdah, a television cleric who himself was later detained, and discussed how internet technology could reach the Arab world.
+In September 2017, authorities under Crown Prince Mohammed bin Salman began arresting perceived dissidents, including journalists, academics, religious figures, and activists, including those who were previously critical of the Saudi government, as well as independent thinkers and writers who did not publicly state their support for the crown prince or his policies.

 On May 13, 2019, al-Mureisi’s sister said in a tweet that he had contacted the family by phone and confirmed that he was being held by Saudi authorities.

 In October 2019, Alrawhani told CPJ that al-Mureisi’s family was allowed to visit him once a month and talk to him on the phone once a week.
 Alrawhani said al-Mureisi was last interrogated in July 2019 and was told that he would be released soon, and that he would not appear before a court; however, he said there had been no further updates since then.
 According to Alrawhani, al-Mureisi is being held at Al-Hair prison in Riyadh.